sarisabban/SinfNet/README.md

 7. Convert the .csv file to a .xml file using the following command:

-`python SinfNet.py --translate_bbox IMAGE_DIRECTORY ANNOTATION_INPUT ANNOTATION_OUTPUT INPUT_FORMAT OUTPUTFORMAT` or `python SinfNet.py -tb ./dataset/Train ./dataset/Annotations ./dataset/Translations txt xml`
+`python SinfNet.py --translate_bbox IMAGE_DIRECTORY ANNOTATION_INPUT ANNOTATION_OUTPUT INPUT_FORMAT OUTPUTFORMAT` or `python SinfNet.py -tb ./dataset/Train ./dataset/Annotations ./dataset/Translations csv xml`

 Where IMAGE_DIRECTORY is the path to the directory of images, ANNOTATION_INPUT the path to the directory with the files to be converted, ANNOTATION_OUTPUT the path to the directory where the converted files are to be saved, INPUT_FORMAT the input file format OUTPUTFORMAT the format to convert to.